 Another important feature of HSA’s is that contributions to the account are made with “pre-tax dollars.”
 This reduces the taxable gross amount of your paycheck, resulting in a lower income tax liability.
 The IRS rewards you, in effect, for setting money aside for medical expenses.

 With an HSA, you own the account, not your employer.
 This means that if you leave your employer, you can take your HSA with you.
 This is important because it’s entirely possible to accumulate a substantial amount of money in your HSA because of the ability to carry over unused funds from year to year.
 Annual contribution limits are up to $3,450 for an individual and $6,900 per household.

 Contributions to an HSA can be taken out of the account tax-free after age 65.
 If they’re used before age 65 for non-medical expenses, they’re subject to a 20% penalty and must be declared on your income tax return.

-In the 1970s, the IRS created FSA’s to allow employees to pay pre-tax dollars for medical expenses and dependent care expenses that are not covered by their employer-sponsored health plan.
+In the 1970s, the IRS created the Flexible Spending Account (FSA) to allow employees to pay pre-tax dollars for medical expenses and dependent care expenses that are not covered by their employer-sponsored health plan.
 With a medical FSA, employees advise their employer that they wish to forego a certain amount of their taxable gross paycheck (up to $2,650 per year for an individual, $5,300 per household).
 This is done in return for an equivalent-sized non-taxable FSA annual allowance to pay for out-of-pocket qualified medical expenses.